CoSMoSoftware/OBS-studio-webrtc/README.md

 # Packaging on MAC

-As there is a lot of external dependencies (dynamic library), Do only make package will not be enough on MAC.
+As there is a lot of external dependencies (dynamic library), Doing only "make package" will be not enough on MAC.

 After the compilation (make -j) a folder "rundir" is created.
-Inside your build folder do the following command :
+Inside your build folder do the following commands :

 ```
 sudo python ../CI/install/osx/build_app.py -d rundir/RelWithDebInfo